tsatria03/CookyCraze/docks/readme.txt

 A pipe separated list of item_type:quantity pairs.
 Each item_type must match an item_type from baker.store exactly.
 The cost of each item in the bundle is calculated dynamically from its current shop price, so the bundle price scales naturally with your progression.

 description
-A short description of what this bundle contains and who it is for.
+A short description of what this bundle contains, shown to the player in the bundle shop menu.

 achievements.table